 • hereditary predisposition;

-• the presence of chronic diseases of the respiratory system and endocrine pathologies;
+• the presence of chronic respiratory diseases and endocrine pathologies;

 • cicatricial changes in the lungs;